nhermosilla14/Mapple-emoji/README.md

+# WORK IN PROGRESS

-# Send and Receive emojis using Pidgin
+## Send and Receive emojis using Pidgin

 This repository is a fork from unicode-emoji, and aims to complete a fully functional emoji pack for using between Pidgin clients and mobile devices (specially